olitrussle/trussle.github.io/jobs/developer.md

 ---

-**Interested?** Send us your CV and we'll ask you a few questions.
-After a chat on the phone, we'll bring you into the office and ask you to pair with us for a while and meet the rest of the team.
+**Interested?** Send us a CV to [team@trussle.com](mailto:team@trussle.com) and let us know what interests you about Trussle.
+We'll ask you to complete a questionnaire and programming exercise in your own time.
+After that we'll bring you into the office to find out more about you, pair with us for a while and meet the rest of the team.
 And that's it - if we like what we see and you love what we're doing we'll ask you to join us.
-(See?
-We like things simple.)

 [**Apply now: team@trussle.com**](mailto:team@trussle.com)